Marganotvke/win10-zen-transparency-mod/readme.md

 ## Install
 Please first install [DWMBlurGlass](https://github.com/Maplespe/DWMBlurGlass) on your windows.
 Most of your transparency configuration will be done in DWMBlurGlass instead of zen browser natively.

+You can also use other transparent utils (e.g. translucent window in windhawk).
+In theory any utils that can extend transparency to client body will work.

 Install (Sine mod)[https://github.com/CosmoCreeper/Sine], then directly install this repo from there.

 (This should be compatible zen mod but Im too lazy to fix it)